NIH Study Links Hair Straightening Chemicals to Uterine Cancer

 How Popular are Hair Relaxers?

 Hair relaxers are very common in the U.S. and around the world.
 Statistics show that up to 90% of African American women have used hair relaxants at some point in their life.
 Hair relaxer use typically begins in the childhood or adolescent years, and this is the period of primary susceptibility to cancers caused by exposure to the chemicals contained in the products.

 See all related product liability lawsuits our attorneys have covered.

 Get a Free African Pride Hair Relaxer Lawsuit Evaluation With Our Lawyers

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in African Pride Hair Relaxer Lawsuits.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in African Pride Hair Relaxer Lawsuits.
 We handle individual litigation nationwide and accept new cases in all 50 states.